shawn-sandy/ideas/projects/first-paint/COMPONENTS.md

-# Creating/Customizing an HTML5 page with FisrtPaint
+# Creating/Customizing an HTML5 page with FirstPaint

  Copy and add the stylesheet below into the `<head></head>` of you HTML page